bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

 `$<BUILD_INTERFACE:${${PROJECT_NAME}_SOURCE_DIR}/include>` tells cmake that if the libray is used directly by another cmake target (in the *BUILD* context), then the include path is `${${PROJECT_NAME}_SOURCE_DIR}/include}` which is a nested variable. `${${PROJECT_NAME}_SOURCE_DIR}` contains an automatically generated variable which points to the directory in which the CMakeLists.txt lies that contains the `project()` call.
 This expands to `/directory/where/CmakeList.txt/is/include`

 `$<INSTALL_INTERFACE:include>` defines the path if the project is installed.
 The paths are relative to the install-root chosen when installing projects.
+The target path for installation can be set by setting the `CMAKE_INSTALL_PREFIX` variable.

 ```cmake
 target_include_directories(